 California Electric Vehicle Infrastructure Project Impacts

-Over 5,000 EV charging ports installed
+Over 1,970 Level 2 EV charging ports installed.

-Over 6,000 EV charging ports in progress
+Over 1,500 DCFC EV charging ports in progress.

 Program at a Glance